 Yes, I packed my elastic-waistband sweatpants.
 No…I couldn’t make it to a half a dozen all-you-can-eaters during a long weekend visit.
 I managed four smorgasbords, showed up at the fifth…and gave up.
 As the Monty Python line goes, I couldn’t even eat one more wafer-thin mint.

 Don’t get me wrong: I enjoyed the challenge.
-There’s some good food being offered at buffets up and down The Strip.
+There are some great buffets in Las Vegas–up, down and off The Strip.
 But the best advice came unsolicited from an adjacent table while I was eating at The Buffet at Bellagio: “Don’t just put anything on your plate until you’ve looked at everything.”

 Indeed.
 With those sage words in mind, here’s a peek at 10 great buffets in Las Vegas (in alphabetical order).
 They’re all worth a visit.
 Just not during the same trip to town.